June 1, 2026

 Key differences at a glance:

 Many businesses spend months (or years) trying to solve gaps in their content function by hiring more freelancers.
-But without someone senior enough to lead the strategy, those efforts don’t deliver the value they should.
+Without someone senior enough to lead the strategy, those efforts don't deliver the value they should.

-At AX Content, the fractional content lead service combines strategic leadership with operational oversight to create a functioning content system.
-This isn’t about producing more content; it’s about building the structure required to make content actually work.
+At AX Content, the fractional content lead service combines strategic leadership with operational oversight (and where needed, production) to create a functioning content system.
+This isn’t just about producing more content; it’s about building the structure required to make content actually work, and making sure the work itself gets done to the right standard.

 Here’s what’s included in every engagement: